-Classification of computer games by computer games classification officer
+5 Classification of computer games by computer games classification officer

-- 5.(1) If a computer game is not classified, the computer games classification officer may classify the game. - (2) The computer games classification officer may act on the officer's own initiative or because of representations made about the game to the officer. - (3) For this section, the following provisions of the Commonwealth Act apply, with all necessary changes, as if they were part of this Act- - section 7(3)

-- section 9

-- section 11

-- section 20

-- schedule (to the extent it relates to computer games)
+- (1) If a computer game is not classified, the computer games classification officer may classify the game. - (2) The computer games classification officer may act on the officer's own initiative or because of representations made about the game to the officer. - (3) For this section, the following provisions of the Commonwealth Act apply, with all necessary changes, as if they were part of this Act- - section 7(3) - section 9 - section 11 - section 20 - schedule (to the extent it relates to computer games)

-- definitions relevant to the provisions, unless the term is defined in this Act or the Acts Interpretation Act 1954.1
+• definitions relevant to the provisions, unless the term is defined in this Act or the Acts Interpretation Act 1954.

-Reclassification of computer games
+6 Reclassification of computer games

-- 6.(1) This section applies if the computer games classification officer is satisfied a computer game classified under section 5 should have a different classification. - (2) The computer games classification officer may set the classification aside and again classify the game under section 5.
+- (1) This section applies if the computer games classification officer is satisfied a computer game classified under section 5 should have a different classification. - (2) The computer games classification officer may set the classification aside and again classify the game under section 5.

-Production of computer game for classification or reclassification
+7 Production of computer game for classification or reclassification

-- 7.(1) For sections 52 and 6, the computer games classification officer may ask a person (the "publisher") who publishes a computer game to give the officer a copy of the game. - (2) The request must be in a signed notice given to the publisher. - (3) If a copy of a computer game is given to the computer games classification officer under this section, the officer must promptly classify the game under section 5 or reclassify the game under section 6. - (4) When the game is classified the computer games classification officer must immediately return the game to the publisher.
+- (1) For sections 5 and 6, the computer games classification officer may ask a person (the "publisher") who publishes a computer game to give the officer a copy of the game. - (2) The request must be in a signed notice given to the publisher. - (3) If a copy of a computer game is given to the computer games classification officer under this section, the officer must promptly classify the game under section 5 or reclassify the game under section 6. - (4) When the game is classified the computer games classification officer must immediately return the game to the publisher. - (5) Subsection (4) does not apply to a computer game that is classified RC because it is a child abuse computer game.